Ravibio/Scene_Forge/docs/FAQ.md

 ﻿
 # How to set root folder manually

 By default Scene Forge locates and loads its assets automatically by searching for the **Scene Forge** folder by name and compares its content.
-If for some reason this fails the function will trow and error like this **"Unable to locate Scene Forge root folder.
-Check documentation on how to set it manually"** and turn off the tool.
+If for some reason this fails the function will throw and error like this **"Unable to locate Scene Forge root folder.
+Check documentation on how to set it manually"** and will turn off the tool.

 1. Locate the Scene Forge root folder in your project.
 The folder is called **"Scene Forge"**.